Knowledge Store & Wiki: Team Memory for Humans and AI

 Agents Access It Automatically

 This is where it gets interesting.
-Runner teams and board agents have direct access to the knowledge store via MCP tools:
+Runner teams and project agents have direct access to the knowledge store via MCP tools:

-knowledge.recall — At the start of every task, the agent retrieves relevant project knowledge: everything linked to the current board or ticket, plus all evergreen entries across the organization.
+knowledge.recall — At the start of every task, the agent retrieves relevant project knowledge: everything linked to the current project or ticket, plus all evergreen entries across the organization.

 knowledge.search — Targeted search for solutions, patterns, or conventions.
 Filter by category, tags, or linked resources.